wiseman/blubber_bot/README.rst

 motors, two light sensors, a bump sensor, a piezo speaker, a vibrator.
 Its brain is an Arduino-compatible AVR ATmega168V microcontroller.

-This repository contains the Arduino sketches that make up the blimp's control code.
+This repository contains a copy of the Arduino sketches that make up the blimp's control code, generously made available by Jed Berk.

 .. image:: http://farm2.static.flickr.com/1312/678378595_3240fdfee4.jpg